How Can I Lose Weight Safely?

 Don't banish certain foods.
-Don't tell yourself you'll never again eat your absolutely favorite peanut butter chocolate ice cream or a bag of chips from the vending machine at school.
-Making these foods forbidden is sure to make you want them even more.
-Also, don't go fat free: You need to have some fat in your diet to stay healthy, so giving up all foods that have fat isn't a good idea.
+Don't tell yourself you'll never again eat your absolutely favorite peanut butter chocolate ice cream.
+Making all treats forbidden is sure to make you want them even more.
 The key to long-term success is making healthy choices most of the time.
 If you want a piece of cake at a party, go for it!
 But munch on the carrots rather than the chips to balance it out.

 Get moving.
 You may find that you don't need to cut calories as much as you need to get off your behind.
-Don't get stuck in the rut of thinking you have to play a team sport or take an aerobics class to get exercise.
+Don't get stuck thinking you have to play a team sport or take an aerobics class to get exercise.
 Try a variety of activities from hiking to cycling to dancing until you find ones you like.

 Not a jock?
 Find other ways to fit activity into your day: walk to school, jog up and down the stairs a couple of times before your morning shower, turn off the tube and help your parents in the garden, or take a stroll past your crush's house — anything that gets you moving.
 Your goal should be to work up to 60 minutes of exercise every day.
 But everyone has to begin somewhere.
 It's fine to start out by simply taking a few turns around the block after school and building up your levels of fitness gradually.